|Flathead Valley Real Estate Sales Report

 Residential sales have continued to flatten out during the 2nd quarter of this year as inventories have been declining over the past 12 months.
 Prices have held relatively steady with a marginal increase in median price compared to Q2 2013.

 The increasing trend for land sales we reported in the first quarter of this year have continued.
 Sales volume is up 13% over last year, averaging nearly $10M per month in sales.
 Median prices have also continued their climb with a 53% increase over median sales prices last year.
 This is more likely due to higher priced lots that have begun to sell and not an increase in price for the same properties.

 Commercial sales have also shown a significant increase in this most recent quarter with strides in both volume and median prices.

 Sales by Segment

-As you can see in the graph below, the growth trends of 2013-2014 have been relatively stable since the last quarter of 2013.
+As you can see in the graph below, the growth trends of 2012-2013 have begun to flatten out for the first half of this year.

 Distressed sales continue to play a role in our local market, but not nearly as significant as in the past 3 years.
 Annual sales of distressed homes dropped by 16 points between 2012 and 2013, and the trend is generally holding.